corda/corda/docs/source/network-bootstrapper.rst

 * Run the Network Bootstrapper from the root directory
 * Copy each individual node's directory back to the original machine

-The network bootstrapper cannot dynamically update the network if an existing node has changed something in their node-info, e.g. their P2P address.
+The Network Bootstrapper cannot dynamically update the network if an existing node has changed something in their node-info, e.g. their P2P address.
 For this the new node-info file will need to be placed in the other nodes' ``additional-node-infos`` directory.
 If the nodes are located on different machines, then a utility such as `rsync <https://en.wikipedia.org/wiki/Rsync>`_ can be used so that the nodes can share node-infos.